Thinking About Moving to Switzerland and Becoming an Expat? Here’s What You Should Know

 There are two ways you can apply before moving overseas to settle in a nation that produces the most chocolate in the world – by drop-off or mail-in.
 A drop-off means you can bring your documents in person to the embassy or consulate responsible for the state you live in.
 You should have an appointment beforehand, and also visit their reception between 9 am and noon.
 Mail-in means you can mail the completed application.

 How to Move to Switzerland and Stay?
-Living in the Swiss Confederation Requires a Residence Permit
+You Need a Residence Permit

 Before you consider how to move to Switzerland with an overseas shipping company and start compiling your relocating abroad checklist, it would be helpful to learn about residence permits.
 You are bound to register at the cantonal immigration office within 14 days of entering the country’s territory to receive the permit.
 The permit L is for short-term residence, and it’s valid for a year, while it can be renewed only once.
 The B permit is for initial or temporary residence, valid for a year, and the main difference is that it can be renewed annually.

 A permanent residence status will not be received on your first entry because you need to live here for about five years (in most cases, it will be ten years) to be able to apply for residence.
-And you’ll need ten years of continuous residence to apply for becoming a citizen.
+And you’ll need ten years of continuous residence to apply to become a citizen.

-If an Immigration to Switzerland Is in Your Plans, Get To Know the Cities
+If Immigration to Switzerland Is in Your Plans, Get To Know the Cities

 You may choose between different types of cities based on your preferences and overall lifestyle.
 While Lucerne and Bern are surrounded by the stunning outdoors, Geneva and Zürich offer a truly cosmopolitan feel.
 Those who decided not to overpack when relocating abroad and are looking for luxurious shopping areas while surrounded by a plethora of dining and entertainment options should turn their view toward Zürich.
 Geneva is the country’s most multicultural city, where you will probably more easily find expat communities and overcome adjusting to a new country with less effort.